To content

 Funding formats in comparison

 Applications for graduate schools can be submitted to various funding agencies.
-You can find more details on the two most common, open-topic programs, DFG Research Training Group and Innovative Training Networks (ITN), below.
+You can find more details on the two most common, open-topic programs, DFG Research Training Group and Doctoral Networks, below.

 The Research Training Groups funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) are institutions of higher education that can be funded for up to 9 years.
 In particular, they provide the qualification of early career researchers within a structured study program.
 A group of 5-10 university professors and advanced postdocs proposes an innovative, mostly interdisciplinary research program in which up to 30 doctoral researchers (10-15 of them DFG-funded) can participate.
 The basis is a structured concept for qualification and supervision.

-The Innovative Training Networks (ITN) are a Marie Curie measure and are funded by the EU Commission within the research framework program Horizon Europe.
+The Doctoral Networks are a Marie Curie measure and are funded by the EU Commission within the research framework program Horizon Europe.
 It is a form of structured doctoral qualification in networks of several European institutions.
 The aim is to enhance the competence of young academics within an international, interdisciplinary, and intersectoral research and training program.
-ITN exists in several variants:

 There are also formats available from other funding agencies, some of which are very specific and are not advertised permanently.
 Examples are the program “Humanities, Cultural Studies, Social Sciences and Professional Practice in Graduate Education” of the Volkswagen Foundation and the program “NRW Forschungskollegs” (website in German only) of the Ministry of Culture and Science of the German State of North Rhine-Westphalia.
 In addition, there are also various foundation-funded graduate schools, such as the Hans Böckler Foundation (website in German only).